London lifestyle & travels with kids and babies

-We seem to embody well the definition of a very demanding family when travelling.
+We seem to embody well the definition of a very demanding family when travelling but Nevis with kids does not dissapoint!
 We like tropical and secluded places but these days trying to limit the travelling time to 12 hours from London.
 Swimming wise – smooth & warm sea for little people and good snorkelling for adults.
 Good kids club please.
 A couple of swimming pools as well, heated or just warm, including an adults only.
 Chilled vibes, no hordes of kids but just enough to make it fun for ours 😉 Proximity from room to restaurants, beach and other facilities also important, ideally all within a couple of minutes distance so it doesn’t feel like a trip when you forgot an item.
 Mixed with good wifi – a good guarantee for parents relaxing in the evening with kids asleep and monitored on camera.
 Food wise: organic home made pures for baby & vegetables, fruit, good fish and steaks for our 3 years old (not interested in pizza or burgers).
 Foodie parents as well spoilt with London choices.
 Good wine and cocktails also very important, afterall hydration is key.
 Lunching and dining by the pool and beach with the kids much appreciated, so parents could relax on sunchairs whilst little people could splash, run around and have a dip eventually between courses.
 And somehow Four Seasons Nevis with kids managed to meet all of these criteria, please and charm us all.

 The setting is lush and stunning.
 As soon as we stepped out of the immigration controls in St Kitts we were greeted and assisted with the luggage and transferred on smooth lake like seas and refreshed with tropical punch and soft drinks.

 The welcome on Nevis felt so personal and royal, Kerryc knew all our names and had the room prepared in the tiniest details.